Samsung Galaxy Z Flip: Reception

 The Z Flip was met with mixed to positive reviews at launch.
 It was praised for its flagship hardware, form factor, software/UI, display, and camera, but criticized for the price, size of the cover display, and perceived overall fragility.
 Sascha Segan of PC Magazine gave the Z Flip a 3/5, stating that "the Samsung Galaxy Z Flip is the first folding phone to really work, but it's still a costly and potentially fragile fashion object rather than a mainstream hit".

 Jessica Dolcourt of CNET gave the Z Flip a 7.9/10, calling it "a cohesive device that's easy to pick up and use right away".
 Dolcourt called Flex Mode "the most unique, interesting and effective feature by far", while noting that battery life was just average and most multimedia was incompatible with the device's aspect ratio, resulting in pillarboxing.
 Chris Velazco of Engadget gave it a 78, praising the form factor, performance and cameras while criticizing the cover display and overall fragility.

 Dieter Bohn of The Verge gave the Z Flip a 6/10, concluding that "as with previous folding phones it is more of an expensive experiment than a real product anybody should buy".
 Bohn praised the performance and hinge design, but was critical of the price and cameras, noting that the screen's plastic covering was still susceptible to scratches.
 Samuel Gibbs of The Guardian praised the phone's durability, reporting that "the screen looks and works just as great today as it did fresh out of the box" despite being unfolded several dozen times each day for four months.

+In comparison to its main rival, Motorola Razr, critics generally felt that the Samsung was more polished and more powerful while also praising its cheaper price.
+Industry estimates suggested that Samsung held a dominant share of about 86% and 87% of the foldable market in 2020 and 2021 respectively, although this includes Samsung's Z Fold series as well as Z Flip.

 iFixit gave the device a repairability score of 2/10.